Jeyakiruba21/markdown-portfolio/_includes/01-name.md

 # Hello there, I'm R.Jeyakirubakaran
 ## Living in Madurai
-### I have more interests in WebDevelopment and AppDevelopment
+### I have interests in WebDevelopment and AppDevelopment
 #### I'm having a friend named V.Venkatakrishnan